klabhub/ArtSim/README.md

 # ArtSim
-A toolbox for modeling and eliminating artifacts caused by electrical stimulation in EEG, LFP, or single-unit recordings.
+A MATLAB toolbox for simulating and eliminating artifacts caused by electrical stimulation in EEG, LFP, or single-unit recordings.

 The companion publication provides background, interpretation, and illustrative example simulations:

-Artifact Correction for Transcranial Current Stimulation.
+ArtSim: Artifact Correction for Transcranial Current Stimulation.
 Bart Krekelberg, 2025.

 _Bart Krekelberg, Rutgers University - Newark, 2025._